murex/EventStormingJournal/_posts/2025-02-14-remote-event-storming-simplified-7-essential-practices.markdown

 > I had a glimpse at the epiphany of remote work. (feedback from a participant at the end of the workshop)

-Small work groups are already making things better.
-Let’s go further by assigning explicit participation roles.
+**Small work groups are already making things better.
+Let’s go further by assigning explicit participation roles**.
 Here are two schemas that work well; pick the one you feel most at ease with:

 ![A lion and bear puppets.
 Assigning collaboration roles to participants in work groups is key to have them self-organize when the facilitator is not present.]({{site.url}}{{site.baseurl}}/imgs/2025-02-14-remote-event-storming-simplified-7-essential-practices/puppets.jpg)